Datavault-UK/automate-dv-docs/docs/macros.md

 be a  date range where the date interval will be short such as every day or even every hour, followed by a period of time after where the date intervals are slightly larger.
 An example history could be end of day values for 3 months followed by another
 3 months of end of week values.
 So the as of dates table would contain a datetime for each entry to mach this.
-As the days past however the as of dates table should change to reflect this with dates falling of the end of the table to keep the original parameters set.
-Using the exmaple history before if a week had passed since when we had created the as of dates table it would still contain 3 months worth of end of day values followed by 3 months of end of week values  just shifted a week forward to reflect the current date.
+As the days pass however the as of dates table should change to reflect this with dates being removed off the end and new dates added.
+Using the example history before if a week had passed since when we had created the as of dates table it would still contain 3 months worth of end of day values followed by 3 months of end of week values  just shifted a week forward to reflect the current date.

 !!! warning